 Employers must carefully conduct the Article 23-A analysis.
 Before extending a conditional offer of employment, employers must define the job’s duties and responsibilities, as required by Article 23-A. Employers cannot alter the job’s duties and responsibilities after making a conditional offer of employment.
-Once an employer extends a conditional offer and learns of an applicant’s criminal record, it must solicit the information necessary to properly consider each Article 23-A factor, including the applicant’s evidence of rehabilitation.
+Once an employer extends a conditional offer and learns of an applicant’s conviction history, it must solicit the information necessary to properly consider each Article 23-A factor, including the applicant’s evidence of rehabilitation.

 ❚ ❚ V. The Fair Chance Process

 If, after evaluating the applicant according to Article 23-A, an employer wishes to decline employment because a direct relationship or unreasonable risk exists, it must follow the Fair Chance Process: